marcianod/gg-stats/geoguessr-stats/memory-bank/activeContext.md

 ## Current Focus

-The current focus is on improving the user interface and experience.
-The main dashboard layout has been refactored to be more dynamic and user-friendly, with scrollable panels and sticky table headers.
-Recent work has focused on enhancing the data tables for better readability and usability.
+The application has been significantly restructured to improve navigation and usability.
+The "All Rounds" table has been moved to a dedicated "Data Explorer" page, accessible via a new sidebar, creating a clear distinction between the main dashboard and the detailed data analysis view.

 ## Immediate Goals

-*   The recent table enhancements are complete, including fixing alignment issues, displaying full country names, adding a rounds column, and optimizing column widths to prevent overflow.
-*   The next step is to gather feedback on these changes and identify any further areas for UI improvement.
+*   The application has been refactored into a main dashboard and a separate data explorer.
+*   The "All Rounds" table has been enhanced with pagination, an index column, and improved column headers.
+*   The distance calculation has been corrected across the entire application.

 ## Next Steps

-*   **Gather Feedback:** Collect user feedback on the new layout and UI.
+*   **Gather Feedback:** Collect user feedback on the new structure and the "Data Explorer" page.
 *   **UI Enhancements:** Based on feedback, implement further UI enhancements, such as improved data visualizations or more intuitive controls.
 *   **New Features:** Consider adding new features, such as more detailed statistical analysis or user-configurable settings.